Andra Nikolić: Biography

 His parents were Josif Nikolić, a municipal clerk, and Natalija Marković (maiden name) the sister of politician Stefan Marković.
 Andra was brought up in a typical Serbian, late 19th-century middle-class environment.
-After completing his gymnasium, he studied law at Visoka škola (Grandes écoles) in Belgrade where he graduated in 1873.
+After completing his gymnasium, he studied law at the Velika škola in Belgrade where he graduated in 1873.
 His first published work "The Economic State of Serbia in 14th-Century" brought him immediate recognition and fame.

 After entering the civil service, he formed an alliance with Stojan Protić and Lazar Paču and the trio became one of the closest political associates and personal colleagues in the Serbian government.
 The other leaders consisted of Nikola Pašić, Alexander (Aca) Stanojević, and Lazar Paču.

 Nikolić continued to keep good relations with a group of young Radicals who left the party to found their own Independent Radical Party in 1901, but he did not join them.

 Andra Nikolić served in several governments (Sava Grujić, Nikola Pašić (13 May 1890 - 21 August 1892), Lazar Dokić (13 April - 5 December 1893), Đorđe Simić (29 December 1896 - 23 October 1897), Nikola Pasić (10 December 1904 - 29 May 1905), Nikola Pašić and Petar Velimirović (30 April 1906 - 24 February 1909), subsequently acting many times over as Minister of Education, Minister of Foreign Affairs (from 1 April 1893 until 4 June 1893;

 from 4 June 1893 until 23 November 1893; and from 21 September 1903 until 26 January 1904), Speaker of the National Assembly and the head of the diplomatic mission in Paris.
 As Minister of Education, he passed a law on 27 February 1905 making his alma mater the University of Belgrade.

 Nikolić was one of the cosigners of the Treaty of London, which ended the Second Balkan War in 1913.

 Andra Nikolić is remembered as the voice of reason and common sense in the Radical Main Committee since 1881.

 He died in Paris on 28 September 1918.
 His remains were eventually transferred to Serbia in 1926.